Ventura, CA Prenuptial and Postnuptial Agreement Lawyer

 At Bamieh & Erickson, we have decades of experience helping men and women draft enforceable, personalized prenuptial and postnuptial agreements.
 We can answer all of your legal questions, help you decide what should go in your prenuptial agreement, and advise you as to the financial effects of the provisions you wish to include, such as how debts and tax liabilities could be affected.
 With our Ventura prenuptial agreement attorneys to guide and counsel you, you can feel complete peace of mind that you and your spouse will be protected and prepared.

 Whether you’re engaged and would like to create a prenuptial agreement before your wedding, or are already married and want to design a postnuptial agreement, our trusted attorneys are ready to help.
 For a free and confidential legal consultation concerning postnuptial or prenuptial agreements in California, call The Law Offices of Bamieh & Erickson, PLC at (805) 585-5056 today.
-We serve Ventura and Santa Barbara Counties.
+We serve Ventura and other counties of Southern California.

 Who Should Get a Prenuptial Agreement and Why?